Logoi-Linguistics/Logoi-Linguistics/README.md

 # Logoi (λόγοι)

-This is the current* source code repository for the Logoi natural programming language & hyperextensible text editor. *(2024/08)
+This is the current* source code repository for the Logoi:
+- natural programming language &
+- hyperextensible text editor.
+*(2024/08)

 [What is Logoi?](https://logoi.website/tweedle)